 Take plenty of treats

-Buy treats to have in the cottage so you’re not tempted to stop at the café for tea and cake on your way home or go to the pub every evening.
-We stopped at the pub in the local village after our last walk and there was tea and cake in a café on one day, but that was it.
+Buy treats to have in the cottage so you’re not tempted to stop at a café for tea and cake on your way home or go to the pub every evening.

 Go out for lunch instead of dinner

 When you go out for a meal make it lunch rather than dinner.
-You will find that restaurants do a cheaper lunch menu, usually with slightly smaller portions, but in my book that’s good as I can manage three courses.
+You will find that restaurants do a cheaper lunch menu, usually with slightly smaller portions, but in my book that’s good as I can then manage three courses.
 This is one of my favourite things – lingering over a long lunch.
-Unfortunately on this holiday it wasn’t outside in the sunshine, but we had a great meal nevertheless in a pub just off of the M5 – courtesy of the Good Pub Guide.

-So there it is, just a few ideas for keeping more of those pennies in your pocket when you go away.
+So there we are, just a few ideas for keeping more of those pennies in your pocket when you go away.
 I hope you found something useful and I would be interested to know how you keep your spending under control when you are on holiday.